realfakedoors/skip_trace_book/README.md

 -Periodic live deployment to Heroku.
 -External API integration with OAuth.
 -Building core features of a social media platform, like friend requests, news feeds, 'likes,' etc.
--Modeling a fairly complex data architecture.
+-Modeling a fairly complex data architecture with polymorphic associations.
 -Working with mailers.

 Featuring: